 Spaghetti Squash with Peas and Almonds

 If ever there was a “fun” vegetable, it would be spaghetti squash.
+Here’s a tasty way to serve it, with a lightly curried tomato-coconut sauce, plus peas and almonds.
 I enjoy serving it to anyone who has never tried it, as everyone seems amused by its spaghetti-like appearance.
+Photos by Evan Atlas.

 - 1 large spaghetti squash